-Assignment 1: Zoom and D2L Participation and Engagement
+Assignment 1: Zoom and D2L Participation and Engagement Due Date: ongoing

-Value: 10% Due Date: Ongoing
+Value: 10%

-The purpose of this assignment is to engage students in active participation during zoom and asynchronous sessions, and to develop their facilitation, active listening and reflections of critical conversations.
+The purpose of this assignment is to engage students in active participation during synchronous and asynchronous sessions, and to develop their facilitation, active listening and reflections of critical conversations.
 Grades will be based on the student's ongoing and active participation in the synchronous and asynchronous activities.
 In particular, students will be expected to contribute new insights, content and critique, as well as connections to their field of practice.
-Active engagement is measured by how students engage in creating and facilitating a collective space of learning and not by the quantity of their contributions to class discussions.
-This includes recognizing how ideas are shared to foster a collective space of engagement and critical interactions as well as the mindfulness of dominating a space and sharing opinions.
-Such reflexive process of creating knowledge exchange spaces would foster a co-learning environment that account for all ideas available in class in clear and concrete ways.
+Students will be asked to facilitate classroom discussions in groups of 2-3 students, for 20 minutes between May 13 and June 10.
+Students will be assigned the readings during the first class.

-Assignment 2: Poster and Policy Analysis from a Social Justice Lens
+Assignment 2: Poster and Policy Analysis from a Social Justice Lens Value 50% Due Dates: See below